root-project/root/docbook/users-guide/Trees.md

 root[] new TTreeViewer()
 ```

-Below is what the tree viewer looks like for the example file
+The figure above shows how the tree viewer looks like for the example file
 `staff.root`.
 The left panel contains the list of trees and their
 branches; in this case there is only one tree.
 You can add more trees
 with the File-Open command to open the file containing the new tree,